stripe-samples/checkout-one-time-payments/client-only/client/html/README.md

 - Enable client-only checkout: https://dashboard.stripe.com/account/checkout/settings
 - Create a one-time or recurring product in the Stripe Dashboard: https://dashboard.stripe.com/products
-  - After creation click the "Use with checkout" button and copy the sku (sku_xxx) ID.
+  - After creation click the "Use with checkout" button and copy the price (price_xxx) ID.
-  - Paste the sku ID into the `SKU_ID` var in the index.html file.
+  - Paste the price ID into the `PRICE_ID` var in the index.html file.
 - Copy your publishable key from: https://dashboard.stripe.com/apikeys and set it as the value for `PUBLISHABLE_KEY` in the index.html file

 ## Run locally